i404788/honeybuf/README.md

 ### Out of bytes
 This is a generic error indicating that the binary you are deserializing is likely corrupted, or was serialized with different structure.
+This usually happens when deserializing arrays/vectors/maps, as their dynamic-size pointer was corrupted.

 Example where the binary was corrupted:
 ```